full-path/ridesheet/src/user-guide/using-ridesheet.md

 ![RideSheet home](../images/ridesheet-screenshot1.png)

 This screenshot comes from the [RideSheet Public Sample](https://docs.google.com/spreadsheets/d/1U_rmR08qW63hEK_5IWblzVXK4ZqQElaD1ymAQNGpNiU/edit#gid=0).
 If you are interested in trying out RideSheet, you can simply make a copy of this sheet and test out anything you would like, or use it to follow along with this guide.
+Check out [Installing RideSheet](../technical-guide/installing-ridesheet.md) for more detailed information on how to create your own copy.

-The first row of the spreadsheet, in yellow, is the header.
+The first row of the spreadsheet, <span style="background-color: #fff2cc">in yellow</span>, is the header.
 Most of these fields are covered in detail in [Data Fields](data-fields.md).
-Some fields have blue headers or backgrounds.
+Some fields have <span style="background-color: #a4c2f4">blue headers</span> or backgrounds.
 These fields are automatically populated by the application, and should not be edited by hand.

-Along the bottom, you can see the various tabs, such as Customers, Trips, and Runs.
+Along the bottom, you can see the various tabs, such as `Customers`, `Trips`, and `Runs`.
 You will probably need to scroll to see all of the different sheets.

 In the main menu, you can see a dropdown menu item for **RideSheet**.
 This where you will run many of the workflows mentioned in this guide.